NocFA/Pterodactyl-Server-Restarter-Bot/README.md

 - Install Python - https://www.python.org/downloads/windows/
 - Clone/download this repo.
-- Extract to folder of your desire, move to dependency installation
+- Extract files as needed to the folder you desire.
 - Move to dependency Installation

 Linux:

-TBA
+- Install python, this will vary based on what distro you have, please check python docks - https://www.python.org/downloads/
+- Clone/download this repo.
+- Extract files as needed to the folder you desire.
+- Move to dependency Installation

 ## Dependency Installation

 Windows:

 - Open shell in directory you extracted the files in.
+- (Optional) run from virtual env `python -m venv venv` & activate with `.\venv\Scripts\activate`
-- Run `pip install nextcord aiohttp python-dotenv`
+- Run `pip install -r requirements.txt` to install all dependencies for the bot
 - Move to starting the bot

+Linux:

+- pip install -r requirements.txt

 ## Configure & start the bot